microsoftgraph/microsoft-graph-docs-contrib/concepts/best-practices-graph-permission.md

 ---
 title: "Best practices for using Microsoft Graph permissions"
-description: "In this module, learn best practices for using Microsoft Graph permissions when building a Microsoft Teams app." ms.localizationpriority: high
+description: "Best practices for using Microsoft Graph permissions when building a Microsoft Teams app." ms.localizationpriority: high
 author: v-sdhakshina
 ms.author: v-sdhakshina